Australian Nutrition Trust Fund (ANTF)

 It has been an important career resource for dozens of Australian nutrition scientists by supporting them attending international conferences.
 ANTF has also been a significant long term supporter of Nutrition Society of Australia (NSA) by way of support for the NSA newsletter and the administration of the NSA Awards program.
 ANTF currently funds NSA Early and Mid Career travel grants and the newly developed short and longer-term NSA travelling fellowship grants.
 In the past 3 years, ANT has also supported an audit of, and workshops on, undergraduate Nutrition Science courses in Australia.

 Conservative management of the trust fund means that it will be in a position to support Australian nutrition science for many years to come.

-The Current Trustees:
+The Current Directors:

 The current Directors of the Australian Nutrition Trust Fund are: